Back to Insights

 Share:

 The Hospital Price Transparency Rule took effect in January 2021.
-It requires every hospital in the United States to publish machine-readable files listing their negotiated rates for all services and all insurance plans.
+Every hospital in the United States now has to publish machine-readable files listing its negotiated rates for all services and all insurance plans.

-I built HospitalCost.com to close that gap.
-It's a free, independent hospital price database that joins federal pricing, quality, and safety data into a single facility-level view, so patients in Virginia and North Carolina can compare real costs before choosing a hospital.
+I built HospitalCost.com to close the distance between them.
+It's a free, independent pricing tool that joins federal pricing, quality, and safety data into one facility-level view, so a patient in Virginia or North Carolina can see real costs before they pick a hospital.

 Here's what I learned building it, and what the data actually shows.